• Skip to primary navigation

 an overhead look at three bowls of fresh herbs

-If you don't have time for homemade cornbread on Thanksgiving day, I get it and you could easily sub in the store-bought/pre-packaged stuff, no problem.
-However, the fresh herbs make all the difference in the world, and if you've ever cooked with them before, you know first-hand the beauty they add to any given dish when used.
+Pro Tip: If you don't have time for homemade cornbread on Thanksgiving day, sub in the store-bought/pre-packaged stuff.
+However, the fresh herbs?
+Keep those.
+They make all the difference in the world.
+If you've ever cooked with them before, you know first-hand the beauty they add to any given dish when used!

 Stuffing and dressing differ in the way they are cooked, however, they are both made up of the same elements.
 They each consist of bread, broth to moisten, vegetable add-ins of your choosing (most commonly celery, onions, and herbs), as well as eggs to bind it all together.